How to avoid shin splints and other running injuries

 While ice and Tylenol can help mitigate pain, they won't change the fundamental issue: running form.

 The shin bone absorbs and redistributes impact from each footfall.
 The greater the impact, the more the bone endures.
-For beginning runners, too much impact too fast leads to shin splints (and other maladies).
+For beginner runners, too much impact too fast leads to shin splints (and other maladies).

 Greater impact results from over-striding.
 Over-striding causes you to land on your heels and lock your knees, sending shockwaves through your legs.
 Nothing increases the likelihood of running injury more.